 As some of you know from a previous post I am a supporter of the David Sheldrick Wildlife Trust in Kenya.

-So, it is by no accident that I chose to feature a woman who I felt was important for you to know in my column Worldly Women.
+So, it is by no accident that I chose to feature a woman who I felt was important for you to know.
 Wendie Wendt is based in the United States and works tirelessly to assist the Trust through fundraising.
 She volunteers, along with a group of other dedicated people, to support the Trust and it’s effort to help elephants.